cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud-migration.md

 1. [Update Jira Cloud from the Cobalt Platform](#update-jira-cloud-from-the-cobalt-platform)

 Different types of recipes call for different Jira Cloud workflow configurations.
-For instance, creating a Jira issue when a pentest vulnerability is discovered requires no additional workflow customization.
+For instance, creating a Jira issue when a pentest finding is moved to the Pending Fix state requires no additional workflow customization.
-However, if you wish to update the pentest finding state in the Cobalt Platform when the Jira Cloud issue status changes, your workflow needs specific [issue statuses](https://support.atlassian.com/jira-cloud-administration/docs/what-are-issue-statuses-priorities-and-resolutions/#Issue-statuses).
+However, if you wish to update the pentest finding's state in the Cobalt Platform when the Jira issue's status changes, your workflow must contain specific [issue statuses](https://support.atlassian.com/jira-cloud-administration/docs/what-are-issue-statuses-priorities-and-resolutions/#Issue-statuses).
-Additionally, if you want to update your Jira Cloud issue status based on the pentest finding state changes, you need to set up [transitions in your Jira workflow](https://support.atlassian.com/jira-cloud-administration/docs/work-with-issue-workflows).
+Additionally, if you want to update your Jira issue's status based on the pentest finding's state changes, you need to set up [transitions in your Jira workflow](https://support.atlassian.com/jira-cloud-administration/docs/work-with-issue-workflows).
 This documentation will provide an example and cover the required Jira workflow changes later on.

 ## Migration